How do you find low competition keywords with high traffic?

-Step 3: Now you can see very few keywords that your site’s pages are ranking on Google SERP.
+Step 3: Now, you can see very few keywords that your site’s pages rank on Google SERP.

 To get a narrowed list of potential keywords, filter keywords according to predefined pages.

-But, now I am going to show a way to find keyword phrases with high ranking potential by using Google search analytics data.
+But, now I will show a way to find keyword phrases with high ranking potential by using Google search analytics data.

 Step 4: Now, in the Google Search Analytics page, filter queries that contain “How to.”
 (Yes, we’re going to find informational keywords)

-Now you could see a few keyword phrases which contain “How to” part.
+Now you could see a few keyword phrases which contain the “How to” part.

 Here’s the magic recipe: Filter keywords by ranking position.
 Set it to smaller than 10.
 Next, order keywords by impressions received.

-Now you just got a low competition high traffic keywords list instantly!
+Now you just got a low competition high traffic keywords to list instantly!